OpenDSA/OpenDSA/RST/en/java4python/javadatatypes.rst

         }
     }

-Improve the program above to remove the punctuation.
+**Try it out yourself**: Improve the program above to remove the punctuation.